 Friday Grab Bag is a weekly Spotlight on Sharing series that highlights fun, unique, and interesting activities and news in Colorado libraries.
 News from the Colorado State Library is at the bottom.
 Let’s open the Grab Bag!

 Many Colorado libraries offer special programs in March to celebrate Women’s History Month.
 Here are just a few examples of upcoming and past programs.

 Poudre River Public Library District is hosting Extraordinary Women in Agriculture, presented by the Colorado Women’s Hall of Fame.
 The presentation will take place Saturday, March 25 from 3:30 to 5:00pm at the Old Town Library.
 The Hall of Fame inductees are being honored for their work in farming, ranching, and land and resource conservation.

 Bud Werner Memorial Library’s book club, It’s a Girl Thing, is for girls in grades 5, 6, & 7, plus a woman partner like a mom, friend, grandmother, or teacher.
 The group meets monthly from October through May.
 The March book was In Darkling Wood.
-Register with the library to join and learn what the April book will be.

 Earlier this month, Basalt Regional Library screened The Babushkas of Chernobyl, a documentary about a group of women who returned to the exclusion zone after the Chernobyl disaster, and who have lived there ever since.

 Pueblo City-County Library hosted a lecture on Thursday, March 16 about the adoption of the trousers by women in the 20th century, and the the significance this garment held in the context of women’s rights.
 “Pants = Power” was presented by Eileen Tannich Gose and Kathy Wiederstein DeHerrera, co-authors of Relecting Freedom: How Fashion Mirrored the Struggle for Women’s Rights.